 3. Getting a pre-move survey and removals & storage quote

-IMPORTANT: You should also remember to ask about costs for moving out of the storage facility when the time comes.
+IMPORTANT: You should also remember to ask about the costs of moving out of the storage facility if you already know some of the details.

 Most companies offer both removals AND packing services, but you might also consider doing your own packing.